telerik/ajax-docs/controls/grid/data-binding/understanding-data-binding/server-side-binding/various-data-sources/binding-to-datareader.md

 ````

->note The most appropriate place to close the DataReader and the connection is in the **DataBound** event handler of the grid, as shown above.
+>tip The most appropriate place to close the DataReader and the connection is in the **DataBound** event handler of the grid, as shown above.
 >